 At 6PM every Sunday, 7PM every weeknight, and hourly from 6 to 9PM on Fridays and Saturdays (if weather permits), there’s a surprisingly realistic snowfall that happens.

-Be sure to check out Atlanta’s first authentic German Christkindl Market.
+Be sure to check out Atlanta’s first authentic German Christkindl Market (Nov 30-Dec 23) 0n Tower Street NW at Atlantic Station.
 The festive Christmas street market tradition dates back to the late Middle Ages.
 You’ll hear traditional singing and find dancing, food, drink, and seasonal items in open-air booths.

-Six Flags Over Georgia (Select dates Nov 18-Jan 3)
+Six Flags Over Georgia (Select Days: Nov 18-Jan 3)

 Santa will welcome guests coming to see the 29 thrilling rides decked out in Christmas decor, 16 different holiday-themed sections, and more than one million twinkling LED lights.